Don Russell: Resources sector advocacy

-In his first public address as Chief Executive of South Australia's Department of State Development Russell advocated for the growth of the state's resources sector.
-He told a mining conference in Whyalla that 'a growing number of successful mines (will) create a virtuous circle supporting an expanding array of industry-backed research initiatives along with exploration and mining service companies.'
-He described the new department's roles to include ensuring that universities 'turn world-class research into commercial results' and that the current regulatory framework is retained in order to facilitate new investment into the state.
-The South Australian government subsequently announced that 'Unlocking the full potential of South Australia’s resources, energy and renewable assets' was its top economic priority.
+In his first public address as chief executive of South Australia's Department of State Development Russell advocated for the growth of the state's resources sector.
+He told a mining conference in Whyalla that "a growing number of successful mines (will) create a virtuous circle supporting an expanding array of industry-backed research initiatives along with exploration and mining service companies."
+He described the new department's roles to include ensuring that universities "turn world-class research into commercial results" and that the current regulatory framework is retained in order to facilitate new investment into the state.
+The South Australian government subsequently announced that "unlocking the full potential of South Australia’s resources, energy and renewable assets" was its top economic priority.

 Awards

 Russell received the 1995 Flinders University Convocation Medal.
 In 2005, Russell was added to the distinguished Alumni Hall of Fame of the Faculty of Economics and Commerce at the Australian National University.
-He has held the Chartered Financial Analyst designation (CFA) since 2007.
+He has held the Chartered Financial Analyst designation since 2007.